Ilyushin Il-112: Operational history

 The first prototype of the Il-112V was rolled out on 27 November 2018.
 It is intended for performance and flight handling trials.

 Taxi trials had begun by the end of December 2018.

 The aircraft performed its first flight on 30 March 2019, after which it was grounded for modifications to reduce its weight.
 The first prototype had weight reductions of 800 kg applied, while the second and third flying examples are expected to be 2000 kg lighter still.
 Runway repairs at VASO's airfield delayed further flight testing, which did not resume until 30 March 2021.

-In October 2020, Russian Minister of Industry and Trade Denis Manturov announced that the two flying prototype aircraft will be delivered to the Defense Ministry in 2021, and that the first serial production units should arrive to the Russian Aerospace Forces in 2023.
+In October 2020, Russian Minister of Industry and Trade Denis Manturov had announced that the two flying prototype aircraft would be delivered to the Defense Ministry in 2021, and that the first serial production units should arrive to the Russian Aerospace Forces in 2023.
+This never happened as the first flying prototype crashed and the second flying prototype was never fully completed.

+Il-212

+In the Summer of 2023 at the St. Petersburg Economic Forum, it was announced that the project would move forward as the Il-212.
+The modified aircraft will replace the turboprop Klimov TV7-117S engines with turbofan PD-8 engines, which are a derated variant of the Aviadvigatel PD-14.
+However, additional changes will include new fuel and hydraulic systems as well as different landing gear, all resulting in an aircraft with increased payload.
+Certification of the PD-8 was originally expected in 2023.
+As of mid-2024, the engine manufacturer was implementing a strategy of using a computer model of the PD-8 for testing in order to reduce the number of required real engine tests, so as to accelerate PD-8 certification.
+Deliveries of the first PD-8 engines for flight testing on SSJ-100 aircraft were reported on February 11, 2025.

 Accidents and incidents

 On 17 August 2021, the only flying prototype Il-112V (RF-41400) suffered a fire in the right engine and crashed near Kubinka Airfield.
-All three crew on board were killed, including test-pilot Nikolai Kuimov, Hero of the Russian Federation.
+All three crew on board were killed, including test-pilots: Nikolai Kuimov, Hero of the Russian Federation, Dmitry Komarov, Honored Test Pilot.